 In 2013 AFBI engaged the IWDG Consulting teamto provide marine mammal surveyors for a 24 month baseline survey of a potential tidal energy site in Northern Ireland.
 As part of this project, monthly line transect surveys of the proposed site were carried out.

 The Celtic Sea Herring Management and Advisory Committee (CSHMAC) contracted the IWDG Consulting team to carry out marine mammal bycatch and discard surveys on its members’ vessels from 2011 to 2017.
 This fulfilled their requirements as a MSC certified fishery, and satisfied their obligations under EC Bycatch Regulation 812/2004.

 MMO Training and Provision, Various Clients

 The IWDG Consulting team has trained and supplied Marine Mammal Observers (MMOs) for a number of seismic surveys in Irish waters.
 We operate a Marine Mammal Observer (MMO) panel with JNCC (Joint Nature Conservancy Council – UK) and PSO (Protected Species Observer – Gulf of Mexico) qualifications but more importantly with a knowledge of the Irish NPWS (National Parks and Wildlife Service) regulations.
 We have provided qualified MMOs for seismic ship surveys, and vertical seismic profiling on rigs and engineering works.

-The IWDG has also provided shore-based MMOs for a number of projects including Blast Monitoring in Doolin as part of the Pier Extension, pile driving in Foynes and Howth Harbours during piling operations, dredge disposal in Cork Harbour and demolition and dredging in An Daingean.
+The IWDG has also provided shore-based MMOs for a number of projects including Blast Monitoring in Doolin as part of the Pier Extension, pile driving in Foynes and Howth Harbours during piling operations, dredge disposal in Cork Harbour,the Ports of Foynes and Cork and demolition and dredging in An Daingean.